liflab/beepbeep-3-book/markdown/dsl/README.md

 ![A graphical representation of the stack manipulations for rule `<add>` in infix notation.](Rule-add-infix.png)

 However, one can see that each case of the rule has exactly two non-terminal tokens, and that both are `FunctionTrees`.
 As a further refinement to the object builder, the <!--\index{clean@\texttt{clean} (annotation)} \texttt{clean}-->`clean`<!--/i--> annotation can remove from the arguments all the objects that match terminal symbols in the corresponding rule.
-Using the `clean` option in conjunction with `pop`, the code for handling `add`; becomes identical as before:
+Using the `clean` option in conjunction with `pop`, the code for handling `add` becomes identical as before:

 ``` java
 @Builds(rule="<add>", pop=true, clean=true)